Bira/octopus-carnival/projects.md

 - [Let's Read the 4e Monster Manual 3][8]: And then I move to the MM3.

+- [Let's Read Threats to the Nentir Vale][9]: This is the last "proper" monster book published for 4e, and the last one I intend to cover for now.

 ## Ready-to-Play Characters

 - [Pathfinder Iconics in Dungeon Fantasy][2]: A group of Pathfinder's Iconics